 When I get home, I check all the pockets (and usually invert the pockets out of the pants so they wash better) and dump everything in the washer.

-I usually don’t buy many other fabric items, but in the past, I have purchased curtains, table clothes, and towels from thrift stores — and I treat them the same way as secondhand clothing.
+I usually don’t buy many other fabric items, but in the past, I have purchased curtains, table cloths, and towels from thrift stores — and I treat them the same way as secondhand clothing.

 I almost always wash all our secondhand finds with hot water with a little bleach (or color-safe bleach) added in.